No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 Simply noticing the good things in your life is a great way to protect yourself against the negative.
 Acknowledging the positive can construct a buffer of “good” around you that makes it harder for the “bad” to get in.

-This worksheet provides space to write a detailed entry about one thing you’re grateful for.
-The instructions recommend filling out an entry at least twice a week and spending about 10-20 minutes on each one.
+This worksheet provides space to write a list about ten things one can be grateful for.
+We recommend filling out this worksheet twice a day and spending about 5 minutes on it each time.

 Give this exercise a try, and encourage the flow of gratitude!